faresbougourzi/Per-Covid-19/README.md

 </p>

 # About This Repository:
-This repository contains two main files:
+This repository contains two main parts:

 ## 1- Dataset Access folder:
-We deleted the downloding link for the dataset temporarly because this dataset is included in Covid-19 Challenge From more details, contact as throught: faresbougourzi@gmail.com
+We deleted the downloding link for the dataset temporarly because this dataset is included in Covid-19 Challenge For more details, contact as throught: faresbougourzi@gmail.com

 ## 2- Pytorch Code: